 The Personality Type report features a description and graphical representation of the individual’s personality type, including a slider bar that illustrates the individual’s orientation towards the four dichotomies; natural strengths and challenges in the areas of Learning, Work and Productivity, Communication, and Working with Others, along with recommendations for each; and, a list of potential careers and college majors, including career clusters and pathways, matched to the personality type.

 Yes.
-A large independent study was conducted on the psychometric properties of Personality Types.
-The results showed that Personality Types has comparable results to the MBTI in the validity test examining fit.
-Personality Types also has stable psychometric properties and “very respectable” reliability.
+A large independent study was conducted on the psychometric properties of Personality Type.
+The results showed that Personality Type has comparable results to the MBTI in the validity test examining fit.
+Personality Type also has stable psychometric properties and “very respectable” reliability.
 91% of the individuals sampled reported that they were “mostly or very comfortable” with the fit of their report’s type descriptions and 75% of people picked a type that matched their MBTI results after professional intervention.

-Is Personality Types as expensive as other personality assessments?
+Is Personality Type as expensive as other personality assessments?